Driving Safely Where Deer Are Present Safety Talk

-Areas where there are deer and other large animals live pose an extra hazard when driving.
-The Insurance Information Institute reports that over 1.6 million deer-vehicle collisions occur each year and these accidents cause vehicle damage, injuries, and even fatalities at a cost in the neighborhood of $4.6 billion.
-Many of these accidents occur during the breeding season, also called “the rut”.
-This season usually lasts from late October to as long as early January in most of the United States with late October to end of November being the peak.
+Areas where there are deer, and other large animals live pose an extra hazard when driving.
+The Insurance Information Institute reports that over 1.6 million deer-vehicle collisions occur each year, and these accidents cause vehicle damage, injuries, and even fatalities at a cost in the neighborhood of $4.6 billion.
+Many of these accidents occur during the breeding season, also called “the rut.”
+This season usually lasts from late October to as long as early January in most of the United States, with late October to the end of November being the peak.

 During this time, deer are more active and on the move.
 Outside of direct collisions with deer, other accidents occur due to vehicles swerving to miss a deer.
 Deer are more likely to be a distraction for drivers during this time as well.

 1. Always wear your seatbelt.
 Seatbelts are proven to save lives in a crash.